 We know you're curious, though.
 We were too.
-So BRIDES put six of them— from the less-intense solid-food variety to the seriously-don't-try-this-without-talking-to-your-doctor options— to the test.
+So we put five of them—from the less-intense solid-food variety to the seriously-don't-try-this-without-talking-to-your-doctor options—to the test.

-"The first day, I felt very tired and was having fantasies about Buffalo wings!
-But I started to have more energy by day two," says one tester who ended the cleanse four pounds lighter, with glowing skin.
+"The first day, I felt very tired and was having fantasies about Buffalo wings.
+But I started to have more energy by day two," says one tester who ended the cleanse four pounds lighter, and with glowing skin.
 "But three of those came back when I started eating salty foods again a few days later."
 One complaint: the high sugar content of many of the juices.
 The spicy lemonade has 29 grams.
 (Disclaimer: the company does offer a cleanse plan targeted to low-sugar diets.)

-$150 for three days; available at Urban Remedy.
+$75 for per day; available at Urban Remedy.

-On iZO's Hardcore Cleanse (a Gwyneth fave), you'll down13 teas and juices in unique flavors like fennel-lemon and cilantro-avocado each day for three to 14 days.
-(Our testers completed five days.
+On iZO's Hardcore Cleanse (a Gwyneth fave), our editors downed 13 teas and juices in unique flavors like fennel-lemon and cilantro-avocado each day for three to 14 days.
+Our testers completed five days.
 (Disclaimer: While the Hardcore Cleanse is no longer available the company offers a similar Superfood Cleanse of nutrient powders to be blended with juices and smoothies that you make or purchase on your own.)

 "I wasn't hungry at all because I had so much to drink.
 I didn't come close to finishing the juices on any of the days," reports one tester who lost seven pounds.
 Says another: "I usually need coffee to start my day, but I had so much energy that I didn't need it, and I felt strong enough to do hot yoga."

 For 21 days, you drink a fresh greens-based juice every two hours during the day and vegetable broth for "dinner."
 (Yep, no chewing the entire time.)
-The plan includes drink mix, protein powder, and supplements, but you use your own produce for recipes.
+The plan includes drink mixes, protein powder, and supplements, but you use your own produce for recipes.
 A nine day maintenance package for the transition period right after the cleanse is also included.